Announcing collaboration with Oxford AI, to build the world's most accurate opportunity intelligence platform.

 analysis

-Most commercial liveness detection systems deployed prior to 2026 were built to comply with ISO/IEC 30107-3, a rigorous standard designed specifically to evaluate Presentation Attack Detection (PAD).[3]
-PAD systems verify whether a physical object-such as a high-resolution printed photograph, a 3D silicone mask, or a digital tablet displaying a pre-recorded video-is being physically held in front of the camera sensor.[3]
-While physical presentation attacks have not entirely disappeared, they are no longer the primary threat vector.
+The failure of traditional biometric security is not merely a matter of poorly written software; it is rooted in a fundamental, critical architectural misalignment between how legacy security systems were designed and how modern AI attacks are actually executed.
+Most commercial liveness detection systems deployed prior to 2026 were built to comply with ISO/IEC 30107-3, a rigorous standard designed specifically to evaluate Presentation Attack Detection (PAD).[32]
+PAD systems are optimized to verify whether a physical object - such as a high-resolution printed photograph, a digital tablet playing a pre-recorded video, or a 3D silicone mask - is being physically held in front of a camera sensor in the real world.[32]
+While effective against physical spoofing, PAD is entirely defenseless against Injection Attacks.

 analysis